ahamidi/kafka-connect-jdbc/README.md

 For each Postgres Table that is being sync'd, you will need to create an associated Kafka topic using the naming scheme `pg-<table_name>`.

+You will also need to create the following topics for use by connect itself:
+* connect-offsets
+* connect-configs
+* connect-status

 **Kafka Consumer Group**
-You will also need to create the Consumer Group `kafka-connect`
+You will also need to create the Consumer Group `connect-cluster`

 ### Config Vars